matbahasa/TALPCo/readme.md

 The sentences were tokenized using the `word_tokenize` function of the [Undersea - Vietnamese NLP Project](http://undertheseanlp.com/) and then checked by Junta Nomura and Hiroki Nomoto.
 The following dictionary was consulted when it was not immediately obvious whether a syllable sequence constituted a multi-syllable expression.

 - Hoàng, Phê, ed.
 2003. _Từ Điển Tiếng Việt_. Đà Nẵng: Nhà Xuất Bản Đà Nẵng.

+## Notes on pronoun substitute annotation
+- See the pronoun substitute [project page](https://github.com/matbahasa/ProSub).
+- One can modify the annotation, create a summary table and visualize the annotation by feeding the raw sentences and prosub annotation `.txt` files to [ETA: Easy Text Annotator](https://github.com/matbahasa/ETA).